dwweiss/bruteforce/README.md

 ###### Figure 7: Errorbars of all trials

-Also here a single training should be seen as risky, see MSE of training with hidden neuron activation _sigmoid_ in Figure 6.
+A single training is also risky, see MSE of training with hidden neuron activation _sigmoid_ in Figure 6.
 The first trial (#0) with _sigmoid_ fails.
 The influence of the choice of the activation function is little, but there is an indication that the MSE variation with activation _leakyrelu_ is less than the variation with the other activation functions.
 In contrast, the sine curve example has indicated that _leakyrelu_ is not the best choice.
 The recommended minimum number of repetitions is 3.

 ### Conclusion